yvelikova/axway-open-docs/content/en/docs/api_mgmt_overview/key_concepts/api_mgmt_orgs_roles.md

 ## API Gateway user roles

-API Gateway provides the following main user roles:
+API Gateway provides the following main user roles.

 ![API Gateway user roles](/Images/docbook/images/concepts/api_server_roles.png)

 These user roles are described as follows:

+Policy developer
-**Policy developer**: This user role virtualizes APIs and develops policies for APIs.
+: This user role virtualizes APIs and develops policies for APIs.
 Policies are rules used to govern or manage an API (for example, for security, integration, SLA monitoring, or transformation).
 This is a technical developer role.

+KPS administrator
-**KPS administrator**: This is a business or operational role managing dynamic policy configuration data in a Key Property Store (KPS).
+: This is a business or operational role managing dynamic policy configuration data in a Key Property Store (KPS).
 A KPS is used to store parameters that are passed into policies at runtime (for example, authorization levels, quotas, or customer details).
 This means that these details do not need to be configured by the policy developer.

+API Gateway administrator
-**API Gateway administrator**: This role monitors, manages, and troubleshoots the API Gateway.
+: This role monitors, manages, and troubleshoots the API Gateway.
 It has full administrative privileges, including deployment of API Gateway configurations.
-This is the traditional system administration or operational role for the API Gateway.
+: This is the traditional system administration or operational role for the API Gateway.
 It involves keeping the API Gateway running, monitoring its operation, managing any settings, and performing any troubleshooting.
 This user typically works in an upstream staging or production environment instead of in a development environment.

+API Gateway operator
-**API Gateway operator**: This role monitors the API Gateway.
+: This role monitors the API Gateway.
 It has read-only administrative capability.
 This is typically a production operations role.

+Deployer
-**Deployer**: This role deploys API Gateway configurations using scripts.
+: This role deploys API Gateway configurations using scripts.
 It has a restricted deployment role, and is typically used in production environments.

 ## Organizations and user roles in API Manager

 Organization types in API Manager include the following:

+Named organization
-* Named organization - This is an organization that is known, trusted, and preapproved (for example, a business partner of the API provider).
+: This is an organization that is known, trusted, and preapproved (for example, a business partner of the API provider).
 This organization is defined in the client registry, and organization-specific access to the APIs can be managed (for example, specifying which API consumers can browse, and which applications can invoke).

+Community organization
-* Community organization - This is the organization of unverified, untrusted API consumers that are not explicitly tied to any specific organization.
+: This is the organization of unverified, untrusted API consumers that are not explicitly tied to any specific organization.
 These are API consumers that register to browse the APIs and develop applications.
 The Community organization is intended to be a mechanism to recruit API consumers to build client applications.

-    Community API consumers can subsequently be associated with a named organization and become trusted.
+: Community API consumers can subsequently be associated with a named organization and become trusted.
 It is not intended that production-level client applications run in the Community organization, but that these users and their applications move into trusted named organizations before the application goes into production.

-* API owner organization - This is an organization that is enabled in API Manager for registration of APIs.
+API owner organization
+: This is an organization that is enabled in API Manager for registration of APIs.
 It supports all the capabilities of organizations for consuming APIs with the additional capability of supporting the registration of APIs.

 In API Manager, each organization includes an option to enable it as an API owner organization:

 * If this is not selected, the organization only supports the consumption of APIs (the default).
 * If this is selected, APIs can be registered in the organization

 The APIs that are displayed for an API owner organization are as follows:

 * APIs that have been registered in that API owner organization.
 * Other APIs that the API owner organization has been given authorization for by the API administrator.

-The following diagram shows where the API Management user roles fit into the API management architecture:
+The following diagram shows where the API Management user roles fit into the API management architecture.

 ![API management user roles](/Images/docbook/images/api_mgmt/api_mgmt_architecture_roles.png)